rtasalem/todo-list-application/README.md

 - `npm install`
 - `docker compose up -d`

-Once the todo-list-application contianer has been built, enter localhost:3000 into the browser to view the application and experience the functionality as a user.
+Once the todo-list-application container has been built, enter localhost:3000 into the browser to view the application and experience the functionality as a user.